Rules of the Game Tūkstantis

 When 4 players play

 The dealer thoroughly shuffles the cards and first gives them to the player sitting on the right to cut.
-Then the cards are dealt to all players (except the dealer) – first 3 cards each, and 3 face-down cards are placed on the table (these are called the Purchase in the game).
+Then the cards are dealt to all players (except the dealer) – initially, 3 cards are given, and 3 face-down cards are placed on the table (these are called the Purchase in the game).

-If any player gets 4 nines, they reveal them on the table, and the dealer must collect all the players' cards, shuffle the deck, give it to the player on the right to cut, and deal the cards again in the same manner.
+If any player receives 4 nines, they reveal them on the table, and the dealer must collect all players' cards, shuffle the deck, give it to the player on the right to cut, and deal the cards again in the same way.

-If neither player guesses the color of the card chosen by the lottery organizer, the organizer gets the first 100 points.
+If none of the players guess the color of the lottery organizer's chosen card, the organizer receives the first 100 points.

-If one player guesses the color and the other does not, the one who guessed correctly gets 100 points.
+If one player guesses the color and the other does not, the guesser receives 100 points.

-If both players guess the color, they each get 50 points.
+If both players guess the color, they each share 50 points.

 After dealing the cards and/or organizing the lottery, the game begins.
-The player sitting to the left of the dealer is the first to announce their bet, which is usually 100 points, so the player must loudly shout “Hundred!”.
+The player sitting to the left of the dealer is the first to announce their bet, which is usually 100 points, so the player must loudly shout “One hundred!”.

 Then the remaining players, in turn, must increase the bet, adding 10 points each time, e.g., 110 or 120.